 By Steve Newton

-Thirty years ago tomorrow–on January 19, 1984–Black Sabbath was scheduled to play the Pacific Coliseum in Vancouver.
+On January 19, 1984, Black Sabbath was scheduled to play the Pacific Coliseum in Vancouver.
 The British metal legends were touring behind their new album Born Again, their first and last one to feature Deep Purple vocalist Ian Gillan.
 Also in the lineup–though not on the album–was former Electric Light Orchestra drummer Bev Bevan.

 How did you get Ian Gillan to join Black Sabbath?